ImperialCollegeLondon/virtual_ecosystem/source/virtual_rainforest/module_overview.md

 This document provides a brief overview of the modules that make up the Virtual Rainforest.

+## Core Module

+The `core` module is responsible for:

+* **Model configuration**: running a model requires a configuration file to set the various options to be used.
+The `core` module provides loading and validation routines for this configuration.

+* **Logger configuration**: the various modules in the model can emit a lot of logging information and the `core` module is used to set up the logging depth and log files.

+* **Spatial grid setup**: a model typically contains individual cells to capture spatial heterogeneity and establish landscape scale processes.
+The `core` module supports the configuration of those cells and potententially mapping of habitats to cells.

+* **Input validation**: once a model is configured, the `core` module is able to validate the various inputs to the model to make sure that they are consistent with the spatial grid configuration and each other.

+* **Cell initiation and timekeeping**: each cell contains instances of the various modules used to simulate behaviour within that cell.
+The `core` module sets up those instances.

+* **Timekeeping**: the `core` module is also responsible for the timekeeping of the simulation - ensuring that the modules execute the right commands at the right time.

 ## Plant Module

 The Plant Module models the primary production from plants in the Virtual Rainforest.
 We